SBAR Charting in Nursing: A Time-Saving Documentation Method for Home Care

 R: Recommendation

-The last section of documentation is focused on recommending steps you as the provider will take to assist the patient and caregiver in achieving the overall goals and plan of care.
+In the final step of SBAR charing for nursing, documentation is focused on recommending steps you as the provider will take to assist the patient and caregiver in achieving the overall goals and plan of care.
 We can use this section to highlight the shared decision making between you and the patient regarding the plan for the next visit.

 Example: